 NATO is assigned the task of providing overarching protection to the geographic territory and populations of the 28 member nations against ballistic missile attacks.
-The Alliance continues to expand its relationships and collective capabilities in the area of Ballistic Missile Defence (BMD) in order to meet new challenges in response to increases in missile proliferation and external threats evident in today’s geo-political environment.
+NATO’s Ballistic Missile Defence (BMD) capability is purely defensive.
+The threat to NATO member countries, posed by the proliferation of ballistic missiles, continues to increase and missile defence forms part of a broader response to counter it.

-more about NATO’s Ballistic Missile Defence at http://www.nato.int/cps/en/natohq/topics_49635.htm?selectedLocale=en
+more about NATO’s Ballistic Missile Defence at: http://www.nato.int/cps/en/natohq/topics_49635.htm?selectedLocale=en